ghyde/gfx2gf/README.md

 The `-f` option will force the script to overwrite any existing output folders.

+The `-h` option will print out the usage for gfx2gf.sh.

-The `-o` option will direct the script to create the output directory in the given location instead of an input file's parent directory.
+The `-o` option will direct the script to create output directories in the given location instead of an input file's parent directory.

 The `-v` option enables verbose mode.